paseo-network/paseo-action-submission/README.md

 - Decision Making: Proposals will be evaluated by the Paseo governance team.
 Decisions will be made based on community feedback, the proposal's merit, and alignment with Paseo's objectives.
 - All PAS proposals must be public domain.
 See in the bottom of this document for an example copyright waiver.

+## What belongs in a successful PAS?
+Each PAS should have the following parts:
+* Preamble - A header including: the PAS number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
+* Simple Summary - Provide a simplified and layman-accessible explanation of the PAS.
+* Abstract - a short (~200 word) description of the issue or change being proposed
+* Motivation - The motivation is optional but strongly suggested for all PAS proposals that propose to change the network in a significant way.
+For substantial network changes the motivation should clearly explain why the existing specification is inadequate to address the problem that the PAS is proposing.
+PAS submissions without sufficient motivation may be rejected outright.
+* Specification - The technical specification should describe the syntax and semantics of any new feature.
+* Copyright Waiver - All LEAPs must be in the public domain.
+See the bottom of this LEAP for an example copyright waiver.

 ## Index

 ### Support Model